skyzh/mini-lsm/mini-lsm-book/src/week1-01-memtable.md

 This ensures only one thread will be able to modify the LSM state while still allowing concurrent access to the LSM storage.

 In this task, you will need to modify `put` and `delete` to respect the soft capacity limit on the memtable.
 When it reaches the limit, call `force_freeze_memtable` to freeze the memtable.
 Note that we do not have test cases over this concurrent scenario, and you will need to think about all possible race conditions on your own.
-Also, remember to check lock regions to ensure the critical regions are the minimum required.
+Also, remember to check lock regions to ensure the critical sections are the minimum required.

 You can simply assign the next memtable id as `self.next_sst_id()`.
 Note that the `imm_memtables` stores the memtables from the latest one to the earliest one.
 That is to say, `imm_memtables.first()` should be the last frozen memtable.